davidfrank96/local-man-platform-app/docs/vendor-cards.md

 - compact by design
 - does not take over the page
 - must not force the map off screen on web
-- must stay within the viewport on narrow mobile widths, including 320px long-content cases
+- must stay readable on narrow mobile widths, including 320px long-content cases
+- must use natural page scrolling on mobile
 - must update smoothly when the selection changes

 ## Retention panels